-The media and the public expect presidents to put their marks on
+The media and the public expect presidents to put their marks on the office and on history.
+But "the institution makes presidents as much if not more than presidents make the institution."

 The presidency became a complex institution starting with FDR, who was elected to four terms during the Great Depression and World War II.
 Prior to FDR, presidents' staffs were small.
 As presidents took on responsibilities and jobs, often at Congress's initiative, the presidency grew and expanded.